Thursday, May 2, 2019

 Dear Sirs,

-September and I doubt if there are very many people living now who can remember Riverton as
+in September and I doubt if there are very many people living now who can remember Riverton

-it flourished in those days.
-It was a real summer Paradise for both old and young, especially for
+as it flourished in those days.
+It was a real summer Paradise for both old and young, especially

-and that included a free ticket to the outdoor theatre where there were large stone steps and
+Portland, and that included a free ticket to the outdoor theatre where there were large stone

-a tree here and there for shade.
-I can still visualize the boys in white jackets, carrying large baskets
+steps and a tree here and there for shade.
+I can still visualize the boys in white jackets, carrying

 We would carry our lunch and eat it in one of the large four-passenger swing chairs, where

-enjoy two trolley car rides, buy a bag of popcorn, a cold drink, and one ride on the Merry-Go-Round,
+we could enjoy two trolley car rides, buy a bag of popcorn, a cold drink, and one ride on the

 To the left of the grand Riverton Park Casino, you can see